SmartEconomyWorkshop/workshop/README.md

   First open and take a look at your personal wallet, the password is `smarteconomy`

 ```
+# Open your wallet
 wallet open wallet.json

+# Use the password: smarteconomy

+# Now check your wallet
 wallet

+# We can now add the script hash for the Workshop Euro token:
+wallet import token 0x468d4742becd5512a729aa1565b44589fc31f873
 ```

 If your wallet is not fully synced, your balances will not show up.
 Make sure that `percent_synced` is at 100% before you continue.
 If at any time you feel like something is not quite okay with your wallet or balances, you can use `wallet rebuild` to start syncing from scratch.
 This should take a couple of minutes.